Are forums moderated? What are your community guidelines?

 HOW TO ADDRESS MODERATION ISSUES

-Please do not email moderators personally, or private message individual moderators with moderation issues (this is to ensure consistent communications about moderation issues between users and our moderation team).
-Our moderator team includes the following people: Roger Caffin (Community Manager), Matthew King (Moderator), Jessica Ulary (Customer Support Manager), Brenna Kotar (Publishing Assistant), and Ryan Jordan (Publisher).
+Please do not email moderators personally, or private message individual moderators with moderation issues (this is to ensure consistent communications about moderation issues between users and our moderation team, and transparent communications).
+Our moderator team includes the following people: Matthew King (Community Manager), Jessica Ulary (Customer Support Manager), Brenna Kotar (Publishing Assistant), Andrew Marshall (Managing Editor) and Ryan Jordan (Publisher).

-Reminder: moderation issues will not be discussed publicly in the forums, and posts/threads about moderation (including "free the prisoner!" threads) are subject to deletion or closure.
+Reminder: moderation issues will not be discussed publicly in the forums, and posts/threads about moderation are subject to deletion or closure.